Ammann Tilings in Symplectic Geometry: Local geometry of the quasifolds and

+In this section we study the equivariant geometry of the quasifolds $M_b$ and~$M_r$ in a~neighborhood of the $D^3$-f\/ixed points.

-Before we proceed with the proof let us describe a special atlas for the quasifold $M_b$.
-The charts of this atlas are indexed by the vertices of the polytope: in our case we find an atlas given by eight charts, each of which corresponds to a vertex of the oblate rhombohedron.
-Consider for example the origin: it is given by the intersection of the facets whose orthogonal vectors are $X_1,X_2$ and $X_3$.
-We will label the corresponding chart by the index $1$.
-Let $B_b$ be the ball in $\C$ of radius $b$, namely
+Let us begin by describing an atlas for the quasifold $M_b$.
+The charts of this atlas are indexed by the vertices of the polytope: in our case we f\/ind an atlas given by eight charts, each of which corresponds to a~vertex of the oblate rhombohedron.
+Consider for example the origin: it is given by the intersection of the facets whose orthogonal vectors are $X_1$, $X_2$ and~$X_3$.
+Let $B_b$ be the ball in~$\C$ of radius $b$, namely

-Consider the following mapping, which gives a slice of $\Psi^{-1}(0)$ transversal to the $N$--orbits
+Consider the following mapping, which gives a~slice of $\Psi_b^{-1}(0)$ transversal to the $N$-orbits

 This induces the homeomorphism

 where the open subset $U_{1}$ of $M_b$ is the quotient